bjornok/Data-Intelligence-snippets/SLT/README.md

   ![](/SLT/2_createSltConfig.png)
 1. Provide a SLT Configuration Name, for instance “SLT_DEMO” and click “next”.
   ![](/SLT/3_nameConfig.png)
 1. Specify the source system connection, in our case RFC Connection equals none (as we like to load data out of the same system, that also SLT is running on).
-Click “next”.
+Click "next".
   ![](/SLT/4_specifySourceConnection.png)
 1. Specify the target system connection to SAP Data Hub or SAP Data Intelligence.
 Therefore choose option “Others” and specify “SAP Data Hub / SAP Data Intelligence”.
   ![](/SLT/5_specify_target.png)